Miracloon/pflotran-documentation/source/user_guide/cards/subsurface/material_property_card.rst

  Specific heat capacity of material [J/(kg-K)]

+TENSORIAL_REL_PERM_EXPONENT <float> <float> <float>

+ Specifies the three exponents for tensorial relative permeability, one for each principal direction.

 THERMAL_CHARACTERISTIC_CURVES <string>

   Name of thermal characteristic curve to be associated with material.
 This replaces THERMAL_CONDUCTIVITY_DRY and THERMAL_CONDUCTIVITY_WET.